Frequently Asked Questions

 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (916)686-6460.

 Our hospital is open Monday to Friday from 8:00am to 6:00pm.
-On Saturdays we are open from 9:00am until 1:00pm.
-The clinic is closed on Sunday.
+The clinic is closed on Saturday and Sunday.

 2. Do I need to have an appointment?